 "It's just unfortunate that there hasn't been more of a sense of urgency to the [Crandall Canyon] case," says Davitt McAteer, a former federal mine safety chief who led the independent investigation of the Upper Big Branch incident.

 "Justice delayed is justice denied," McAteer adds, noting that the delay in the conclusion of the criminal case "impedes the civil proceeding.
 If you languish in both those areas, nobody gains."

-Rydalch of the U.S. Attorney's office acknowledges the criminal "referrals from various sources following the Crandall Canyon mine disaster," but says "we must conduct an independent investigation to determine whether there is evidence to support any criminal charges."
+Rydalch of the Utah U.S. Attorney's Office acknowledges the criminal "referrals from various sources following the Crandall Canyon mine disaster."
+But, she says, "we must conduct an independent investigation to determine whether there is evidence to support any criminal charges."

 Clair adds that "four to five years is a long time to wait for the victims' families who want to know who was at fault and for mine operators who want to get out from under a cloud of accusation."

 But attorney Edward Havas, who represents the families and estates of three Crandall Canyon victims, says a thorough investigation is more important than a quick one, despite the frustration and concern a lengthy investigation generates.

 "Ideally the process would take less time," Havas says.
 But, "it is more important that it be done well than that it be done quickly.
 Our clients are concerned that those truly responsible for this avoidable disaster be called to account."